-Given the population of students we serve, including those who are immunocompromised, we are taking precautions, including physical distancing, in the ARS Testing Center.
-Consequently, capacity will be reduced though we will remain open for our regular hours Monday through Thursday from 8 AM until 8 PM, and Friday from 8 AM until 5 PM starting January 10, 2022.
-We ask that instructors take this information into consideration when planning exams and we ask for continued flexibility and understanding around scheduling issues due to capacity restraints.
+Given the population of students we serve, including those who are immunocompromised, we are taking precautions in the ARS Testing Center.
+While we will remain open for our regular summer hours Monday through Friday from 9 AM until 4 PM, we ask that instructors take this information into consideration when planning exams and we ask for continued flexibility and understanding around scheduling issues due to capacity restraints.

-Instructors - We continue to see an exponential increase in the number of students connected with ARS (now over 2500 so far), and with this rise in numbers it can provide difficulties in spacing and capacity.
-Given the current impact of the latest COVID variant, student concerns, the need for some students to isolate and quarantine resulting in absences, and Testing Center layout, we will need to be mindful and consider flexibility when students experience scheduling issues.
-If a student presents a scheduling issue, please feel free to reach out to us for confirmation that it is indeed due to testing center capacity and we will work with you to find a solution.
+Instructors - If a student presents a scheduling issue, please feel free to reach out to us for confirmation that it is indeed due to testing center capacity and we will work with you to find a solution.
 We appreciate the continued instructor partnership when proctoring for low distraction test setting and 25-50% extended time when you are able to do so.
 This will allow students with more complex or involved accommodations (such as private setting, scribe/reader, etc.) to schedule at the Testing Center.
 As always, if you have questions, please do not hesitate to reach out to us.

-Students - We will do our best to make sure that the ARS Testing Center can provide a setting for your accommodated testing needs if your instructor cannot proctor your exam with the approved accommodations.
-We have created a new “setting” where you can send a notification of the exam accommodation directly to the professor the same way in which you might schedule an exam at the ARS Testing Center.
-For the location, you would need to choose “Instructor Scheduling Reminder – no ARS proctor” as your option.
-Please reach out to your instructors BEFORE scheduling exams outside of the normal class date/time.
-Check to make sure they can provide for your accommodated testing needs.
+Students - Please reach out to your instructors BEFORE scheduling exams outside of the normal class date/time.
+Check to make sure they can provide for your accommodated testing needs first.
 If they are unable to proctor your exam with the more complex/involved accommodations (i.e. scribe, reader, more than 50% extended time, etc.), please go ahead and schedule your exams in the Hub to be taken at the ARS Testing Center.
 You will need to schedule your exams at least one week (5 business days, 7 calendar days) ahead of the requested scheduling date.
 If you miss this deadline, you will need to submit a Non-Standard Scheduling Request form.
 Submitting an NSS form does NOT guarantee a seat will be available for you - capacity constraints may apply.
 Students are encouraged to schedule all of their exams for the entire semester at the beginning of the course to avoid scheduling and seating issues and deadlines later in the semester.